GVoreste/analysis_finance_reports/docs/source/dev/code.rst

 ``Deserialize``
 ---------------

-The aim of this function is to transform the accumulated information into a python object with some standard fields and validate them.
-This function will cast the data into the python types that more reflect the nature of the accumulated data.
+The aim of this function is to transform the parsed information into a python object with some standard fields and validate them.
+This function will cast the data into the python types that more reflect the nature of the data.
 In this steps no filtering is done, each ``TextBlock`` will correspond to a python object.
 This constraint impose the focus of this function to the cast operation of the different field.
 The abstract class that this function output is called ``FinancialData``.
 Each class field is read only and consists in some core information and some additional infos.
 The concrete classes that inherit from ``FinancialData`` for now are the ``Equity`` and ``Bond`` classes (the bond class has the interest rate and the maturity date as additional infos).
 This objects are then casted in a predefined way in a python dict and then with `Pandas <https://en.wikipedia.org/wiki/Pandas_(software)>`_ on a dataframe dumped directly in a `csv file`.
+The ``FinancialData`` usually contain all the concrete values but sometimes can happen that some fields are resolvables only after complete parsing; for cases like that refear to the :ref:`Promises section <promises>`

 ------------------------------
 ``PdfBlock`` and ``TextBlock``